Our story

 Completed in 1999 as part of the 150th Anniversary of the New Kalevala, Juminkeko centre is a national monument.
 Its predecessor, the Kuhmon Kulttuurikornitsa Foundation, was founded in 1985 for the 150th Anniversary of the Old Kalevala.

-Kuhmon Kulttuurikornitsa was initially part of a wider frendship project between Finland and Karelia.
+Kuhmon Kulttuurikornitsa was initially part of a wider friendship project between Finland and Karelia.
 In 1990 it became independent and soon turned into a foundation entitled to a permanent state aid from the Ministry of Education.

 The cultural exchange with the KARSS and later with the Republic of Karelia was a core activity for the Kuhmon Kulttuurikornitsa Foundation.